pradeestarck/PluginStatsTracker/README.md

                 values: 0, 1-10, 11-20, 21-30, 31-40, 41-50, 51-75, 76-100, 101-150, 151-200, 201-300, 301-400, 401-500, 501-1000, 1001+
             server_version:
                 type: text
+                # 'text' and 'list' should define a maximum 'length' for strings
+                length: 100
                 display: Version of the server
                 # You can use 'any: true' for both text and number to just allow raw values through unfiltered
                 any: true